mrvea/angular-service-layer/README.md

 Add more methods to a service without modified existing service

 ## Introduction
 Hello, My name is Evgeniy Vakhroushev.
 Most people call me Gene.
-I have been developing a developer for 10 years.
-I have been developing with angular for 9 years.
-I am a big promoter of typescript.
-I came up with the concept and implementation for layering angular services.
+I have been a developer for 10 years and I have been developing with angular for 9 years.
+I am a big promoter of typescript and its generic system.
+From my experience, there is a problem with typescript.
+The problem is the inability to extend from multiple classes.
 I have not found any elegant solutions to the problem from my research.
 I wanted to create proof of concept for anyone that it may help.
+I came up with the concept and the implementation for layered angular services.
-The implementation is mainly derived from my use cases and current limitations,so if something does not work in your use case, it can be modified plethora of ways.
+The implementation is mainly derived from my use cases and current limitations,so if something does not work in your use case, it can be modified in a plethora of ways.

-Layering concept is still underdevelopment and evolving.
+This Layering concept implementation is still under development and evolving.
 Any suggestions are welcome!

+## Problem/Reason
+In many projects that I worked in, I ran into an issue of very large services and/or many services injections with manual method wrapping.
+In my cases I wanted to import one service and use this service only, and without complications.
+Imagine a service that is a mini API server, which has endpoints(methods) that handle some logic for whom ever is using it.
+I want to group the methods by some contextual logic and extract those groups into separate files or services.

+I have seen or tried all of these option to resolve the problem.
+### Single service
+Cram all of the methods into one service.
+This will break single responsibility rule, which one should separate code under some logical context or domain.
+Bloated service will be hard to organize, test and debug.

+### Inheritance
+Each (sub) service inherits from another.
+This was essentially inheritance chaining.
+This worked when the services were very simple, but any added complexity is a headache to deal with.
+The inner communication was most impossible, so any interactions had to be extracted into multiple protected methods.
+It was difficult to update.
+The classes in typescript cannot be extended by multiple classes.

+### Composition
+Making services by context and grouping them under a domain if applicable.
+Injecting those service explicitly into communication service, and wrapping each expected method into a public communication method.
+This worked, but the recreation the methods and signatures in the parent service seamed unnecessary.
+This made signature modification cumbersome.
+The injected serves could be made public, but this adds prior knowledge issue, and became cumbersome to use in dynamic way.

+### Mixins
+Pure mixins are not as elegant in angular, because types would be lost in the merge with mixin decorator and we could not use "extend" mixins.
+The "extend" mixins will take way the elegant use of Service classes, but this is a personal choice.
+There is issue of `this` as well with mixins, because encapsulation is broken and binding is lost.
+Note: I have tried this for nodejs server and it worked very well.
+It was pretty elegant.

 ## Criteria

 - Single service for communication